ajfisch/conformal-cascades/qa/README.md

+# Question Answering

+## Open Domain Question Answering

+We use the outputs from the DPR model.

-# Extractive Question Answering
+## Extractive Question Answering

 We use the SQuAD 2.0 dataset (available [here](https://rajpurkar.github.io/SQuAD-explorer/)).
 We repartition the dev set into `CP-dev` and `CP-test` splits, as the official test set is hidden.
-Our modeling code relies on the [transformers](https://github.com/huggingface/transformers) library.
+Our modeling code relies on the [transformers](https://github.com/huggingface/transformers) library (we use the standard QA model).

-### Independent Span Predictor

-### Dependent Span Predictor

-### Conformal Prediction